General Rules of Playing Walking Rugby

 • Playing Equipment: During the game, players are usually required to wear appropriate walking rugby attire, including comfortable shoes or trainers.
 Other equipment, such as protective headgear or pads, may be optional depending on the tournament rules and individual player preferences.

-Also Read General Rules of Target Sprint
+Also Read General Rules of Lawn Bowls

 Understanding the game format and the duration of each half is crucial for players to plan their strategy effectively and ensure a fair and enjoyable game.
 So, get your walking rugby gear on, grab your friends, and have a great time playing this exciting and inclusive sport!